Neymar: Contract breach lawsuit

-On 27 August 2017, Barcelona filed a lawsuit against Neymar, demanding he return the contract renewal bonus he received as well as €8.5 million in damages and an additional 10% for the arrears.
-They claimed they are owed money that Neymar received as part of a renewal bonus when he signed a new contract in 2016.
-The club also requested PSG to take on the responsibility for the payment of the fees if the player cannot do so himself.
-Neymar's lawyers announced that they would contest the case.
+On 27 August 2017, Barcelona filed a lawsuit against Neymar, demanding he return the contract-renewal bonus he'd received as well as €8.5 million in damages and an additional 10% in arrears.
+The club claimed the money is owed on the basis of the renewal of the contract they signed in 2016.
+The club also requested PSG to take on the financial responsibility for the payment of the fees if the player is shown unable to do so.
+Neymar's lawyers announced that they would contest the case, but on 19 June 2020, a Spanish court ruled that Neymar must return $7.5 million (€6.7 million) to Barcelona.
+In 2021, the club and the player announced they've reached an "amicable" out-of-court settlement, whose details were not publicly divulged.